Chlorine: Applications

 Sodium chloride is the most common chlorine compound, and is the main source of chlorine for the demand by the chemical industry.
 About 15000 chlorine-containing compounds are commercially traded, including such diverse compounds as chlorinated methane, ethanes, vinyl chloride, polyvinyl chloride (PVC), aluminium trichloride for catalysis, the chlorides of magnesium, titanium, zirconium, and hafnium which are the precursors for producing the pure form of those elements.

 Quantitatively, of all elemental chlorine produced, about 63% is used in the manufacture of organic compounds, and 18% in the manufacture of inorganic chlorine compounds.
 About 15,000 chlorine compounds are used commercially.
 The remaining 19% of chlorine produced is used for bleaches and disinfection products.
 The most significant of organic compounds in terms of production volume are 1,2-dichloroethane and vinyl chloride, intermediates in the production of PVC.
 Other particularly important organochlorines are methyl chloride, methylene chloride, chloroform, vinylidene chloride, trichloroethylene, perchloroethylene, allyl chloride, epichlorohydrin, chlorobenzene, dichlorobenzenes, and trichlorobenzenes.
-The major inorganic compounds include HCl, Cl_{2}O, HOCl, NaClO_{3}, AlCl_{3}, SiCl_{4}, SnCl_{4}, PCl_{3}, PCl_{5}, POCl_{3}, AsCl_{3}, SbCl_{3}, SbCl_{5}, BiCl_{3}, and ZnCl_{2}.
+The major inorganic compounds include HCl, Cl2O, HOCl, NaClO3, link=aluminium chloride|AlCl3, link=silicon tetrachloride|SiCl4, link=tin(IV) chloride|SnCl4, link=phosphorus trichloride|PCl3, link=phosphorus pentachloride|PCl5, link=phosphoryl chloride|POCl3, link=arsenic trichloride|AsCl3, link=antimony trichloride|SbCl3, link=Antimony pentachloride|SbCl5, link=Bismuth chloride|BiCl3, and link=zinc chloride|ZnCl2.